How can someone blow the whistle on pharmaceutical fraud?

 Companies seeking to recoup the costs of a long R&D process, or wanting to cut corners after approval, can mislead the FDA by submitting falsified reports or withholding relevant information.
 Products whose constituent components and manufacturing processes are not in compliance with the FDA’s protocols are considered adulterated, and may not be distributed in commerce.
 Companies which allow these noncompliant products to be paid for by government programs like Medicare can face damages and penalties under the False Claims Act.

 Reporting Pharma Fraud in Healthcare the Right Way

 Over the years, whistleblowers have helped the government recover billions of dollars by reporting unethical and illegal schemes perpetrated by pharmaceutical companies.
 These whistleblowers helped to protect patients, taxpayer dollars, and the integrity of the healthcare system.

-Pharmaceutical insiders who witnesses illegal marketing or other kinds of fraud can provide an important public service and receive financial rewards by blowing the whistle the right way.
+Pharmaceutical insiders who witness illegal marketing or other kinds of fraud can provide an important public service and receive financial rewards by blowing the whistle the right way.
 However, if you blow the whistle the wrong way without consulting an experienced attorney, your case could be over before it begins.
-To understand your rights as a pharmaceutical whistleblower you should consult with a qui tam law firm that has experience in prosecuting pharmaceutical fraud under the False Claims Act.
+To understand your rights as a pharmaceutical whistleblower you should consult with our qui tam team by calling (877) 561-0000 for a free, confidential consultation.